What is geospatial mapping, and how does it work?

 Geospatial mapping can be seen as a process with 4 stages:

-1. Data acquisition
+1. Geospatial data acquisition

 The first stage requires the collection of primary and/or secondary data.
 The sources and type of data vary and depend on the nature of the phenomenon we work with.
-They can be acquired, as one of many examples, through the collection of geodetic measurements or through aerial, satellite or drone imagery.
+They can be acquired, as one of many examples, through the collection of geodetic measurements or through aerial, drone or satellite imagery.
 Aerial, satellite and drone imageries are taken with the use of sensors to collect various types of data.
 What’s worth noting about drone imagery is that it is collected in much higher resolution.

 In general, remote sensing methods can use two types of sensors:

-• Active sensors – generate their own energy source towards the target under investigation, and then detect and measure the reflected or backscattered radiation from the object.
+- Active sensors – generate their own energy source towards the target under investigation, and then detect and measure the reflected or backscattered radiation from the object.

-• Passive sensors – search for natural radiation emitted or reflected by the targeted object.
+- Passive sensors – search for natural radiation emitted or reflected by the targeted object.
 In this case, the most common radiation source is sunlight.

 Remote sensing can provide us with many kinds of data, such as optical, LiDAR or SAR data.
 They can be captured, for example, in natural colours or infrared.

-An example of classic (secondary) data acquisition is vectorisation of already existing resources (e.g. old maps).
+An example of classic (secondary) data acquisition is the vectorisation of already existing resources (e.g. old maps).
 The other subject of growing interest is the gathering of data through crowdsourcing (Volunteered Geographic Information – VGI), where users voluntarily participate in the creation of the content of the spatial databases.

-The above are just a few examples that can form the basis for geospatial mapping and visualisation, among many others
+The above are just a few examples that can form the basis for geospatial mapping and visualisation, among many others.

 2. Data processing and input to databases